ben-wing/centos_iso_fastmirror_check/README.txt

 the last line printed will provide a URL to be downloaded (TODO: prompt for download)

+NB this is hardcoded to only check the mirrors in my country (US) (TODO)

+DEPENDENCIES
   the python scripts depend on the BeautifulSoup4 python library. https://www.crummy.com/software/BeautifulSoup/ on centos/RHEL/fedora the package is "python-beautifulsoup4"

-NB this is hardcoded to only check the mirrors in my country (US) (TODO)
+  script uses both wget (for download) and cURL (for ease of scripting)